kkwong44/wordpuzzles/README.md

 The player's response will be validated and only accept "Y" or "N".
 Case is not sensitive as the letter will be converted to uppercase.
 For invalid entry, a message with "Invalid Entry" will display and ask to enter "y/n".

+* Player can continue the game by entering “Y”

-If the response is "N" then the game will be terminated with a message saying "You have exit the game".
+* If the response is "N" then the game will be terminated with a message saying "You have exit the game".

+* There is no suggestion in the game to run simulation but at this point tester can run simulation by entering the word “simulation”.
+This will give tester an option to run 100 puzzles automatically.

 A puzzle grid with the hidden word will be presented when the player decided to continue to play the game.